xanderhendriks/rpi-embedded-target-action-runner/README.md

         name: Build
         runs-on: ubuntu-22.04

-The first step in the pipeline is cloning the repo:
+The first step in the pipeline is cloning the repository:

         steps:
           - name: Checkout the repository